beemobot/docs.beemo.gg/utility/honey.md

 # Honey

 Honey is a consumable credits system that allows for users to purchase roles.
 {: .fs-6 .fw-300 }

 ---

 ## About Honey
 Honey allows for servers to reward members who participate in the server with credits they can later trade in for role-rewards.
-There are many applications that could be be done with this system - for example, servers could allow for active users to claim colour roles.
+These credits, namely "Honey," are earned at the same rate as XP; This means that users can spend their Honey without affecting their XP level.
+There are many applications that could be be done with this system - for example, servers could allow for active users to claim exclusive colour roles.

 ## Commands